All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion without notice.

 MAE 271A.
 Thermodynamics of Solids (4)

-(Cross-listed with MATS 201A and ECE 238A.)
+(Cross-listed with NANO 265, MATS 201A and ECE 238A.)
 The thermodynamics and statistical mechanics of solids.
 Basic concepts, equilibrium properties of alloy systems, thermodynamic information from phase diagrams, surfaces and interfaces, crystalline defects.
-Prerequisites: consent of instructor.
+Prerequisites: graduate standing.

 MAE 271B.
 Solid State Diffusion and Reaction Kinetics (4)

-(Cross-listed with MATS 201B and ECE 238B.)
+(Cross-listed with MATS 201B.)
 Thermally activated processes, Boltzmann factor, homogenous and heterogeneous reactions, solid state diffusion, Fick’s laws, diffusion mechanisms, Kirkendall effect, Boltzmann-Matano analysis, high diffusivity paths.
 Prerequisites: consent of instructor.